Fabry-Perot Optical Cavity Simulation

 How to use the simulation

-Drag either mirror to change the cavity length, set reflectivities $r_1$ and $r_2$, and add losses in parts per million to see how imperfect coatings sap energy.
+Drag either mirror to change the cavity length, set amplitude reflectivities $r_1$ and $r_2$, and add losses in parts per million to see how imperfect coatings sap energy.
 The canvas shows the incident, reflected, and circulating fields in real time, highlighting the standing wave that appears when the cavity is locked.

 Use the “Lock Cavity” button to snap mirror $m_2$ onto the nearest resonance, then experiment with different reflectivity and loss combinations to mimic LIGO's arm (high $r$, ppm-level loss) or signal-recycling (asymmetric mirrors) cavities.
 Monitor optical gain, finesse, phase, and coupling regime as you tune the system, exactly as cavity physicists do when aligning LIGO.